Channel Island Near-shore Fish Spawning Reef: Improving Fish Habitat and Resilience

 Why is it important to add this spawning reef to Saginaw Bay?

-This site goes by several names, including Shelter Island, Channel Island, Spoils Island, and the U.S. Army Corps Confined Disposal Facility (CDF).
+This location goes by several names, including Shelter Island, Channel Island, Spoils Island, and the U.S. Army Corps Confined Disposal Facility (CDF).
 Partners refer to this project as the Channel Island Reef.

 Where can I get more information about these projects?